tarantool/doc/doc/index.rst

     ^^^

-    See the contributing and building guidelines
+    See the contributing and building guidelines.

     ---